Nedalotfi13/SpaceX_Classification_Repo/README.md

     * Standardizing features
     * Splitting into training data and test data
     * Finding best Hyperparameter for Logistic Regression, Support Vector Machine, Decission Trees, and K Nearest Neighbors
-    * Finding the method which performs best using test data
+    * Finding the method which performs best using test data.